blachlylab/fade/README.md

 **Note**: ```fade annotate``` works in parallel.
 Due to this, fade doesn't necessarily write the output in the same order as the input.
 Your sorting will be affected.
-You will likely need to re-sort using ```samtools sort``` if you would like to use IGV or ```samtools index```. ```fade out``` when the ```-c``` flag is used will also affect sorting as it can modify the starting position of an alignment.
+You will likely need to re-sort using ```samtools sort``` if you would like to use IGV or ```samtools index```. ```fade out``` when the ```-c``` flag is used will also affect sorting and mate information as it can modify the starting position of an alignment.
+If using ```fade out -c``` you should consider also running a tool like Picard's [FixMateInformation](https://broadinstitute.github.io/picard/command-line-overview.html#FixMateInformation) after re-sorting.

 ## Program Details